GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

 - [ ] All exercises are completed from the ["Learn Enough Command Line to be Dangerous"][hartl-command-line] book and solution code is included as files under a `command-line/` directory.
 - [ ] All activities are completed from the [Bash Scripting][ryans-tutorial-bash-scripting] tutorials and solution code is included as files under a `bash-scripting/` directory.
-- [ ] 10 activities are completed from the [Linux][ryans-tutorial-linux] tutorials and solution code is included as files under a `linux/` directory.
+- [ ] 10 activities are completed from the [Linux][ryans-tutorial-linux] tutorials and solution code is included as files under a `linux/` directory.\*

+\*Note: there will likely be overlap between this tutorial and the Hartl book.
+Choose only activities that cover new material so you don't do redundant work.

 ## Quality Rubric

-- Quality rubric one [point value]
-- Quality rubric two [point value]
-- Quality rubric three [point value]
+**Clean and clear code**
+- Code is well formatted and easily readable [50 points]
+- Code includes comments where appropriate to explain and give context [50 points]

+**Good project management**
+- Commit messages are concise and descriptive.
+[25 points]
+- All features are added via pull requests.
+[25 points]
+- Every pull request has a description summarizing the changes made.
+[25 points]
+- Every pull request has been reviewed by at least one other person.
+[25 points]

 ## Resources